I’ve got a few tips today for your buns….

 Strengthening your booty is always a good idea – it can improve your posture, and make everyday things like sitting down, standing up, lifting heavy objects, and even climbing the stairs easier.

-Not only that, strong glutes can also protect you from injury, improve your athletic performance, and give you a rockin’ curvy shape.
+Not only that, strong glutes can also protect you from injury, improve your athletic performance, and they look nice.

 1. Get to know your muscles